Jon-bon-Jono/COMP3311-Database-Systems-Assignment-2/README.md

 Assignment for COMP3311 Database Systems.
 Working with a copy of the Internet Movie Database (aka IMDB).
 This database has information about movies, TV series, actors, directors, etc. The database for the assignment is actually a very small subset of the complete IMDB database.
 The actual database is over 50GB.

+ass2.sql contains my queries

+imdb.sql contains the database

+schema.sql contain the database schema

+check.sql is a test harness, implemented as a collection of views and PLpgSQL functions

 The exercises were as follows:
 1. Which movies are more than 6 hours long?
 1. What different formats are there in Titles, and how many of each?